UX DESIGN

 The struggle of using up the food one has on hand is experienced by people who meal plan.
 If a primary motivation for meal planning includes avoiding food waste, then this is an important problem to address.

-In addition to the fact that this HMW statement would be solving a foundational problem for meal planners who use the app, a solution to this problem also has the greatest potential of not interfereing with the app's existing IA & navigation, while taking advantage of the recipe metadata.
+In addition to the fact that this HMW statement would be solving a foundational problem for meal planners who use the app, a solution to this problem also has the greatest potential of not interfering with the app's existing IA & navigation, while taking advantage of the recipe metadata.
 Targeting an issue related to learning would most likely require new content creation, which could possibly be unrealistic for a product team.

 Synthesizing findings into a persona